-11.3 IBC Review of DURC and Role as Institutional Review Entity (IRE): The Saint Louis University IBC serves the role of the Institutional Review Entity (IRE) for purposes of DURC.
-The IBC is empowered through the Saint Louis University Policy on Institutional Biosafety Committee (IBC) to ensure it can execute the requirements of the U.S. Government Policy for Institutional DURC Oversight.
+11.3 IBC Review of DURC and Role as Institutional Review Entity (IRE): The Saint Louis University IBC serves the role of the Institutional Review Entity (IRE) for purposes of DURC and PEPP.
+The IBC is empowered through the Saint Louis University Policy on Institutional Biosafety Committee (IBC) to ensure it can execute the requirements of the USG Policy.
 This includes but is not limited to the following: